Thyroid friendly foods for hypothyroidism

 Diet plays an important role in thyroid health, especially for people with hypothyroidism.
 The thyroid needs certain nutrients to produce hormones and function effectively.
 Deficiencies in iodine, selenium, zinc, and vitamin D can impair thyroid function, while certain foods can interfere with hormone production or the absorption of medications.

-Here is a detailed list of foods that help with hypothyroidism and improve thyroid function.
+Here is a detailed list of thyroid friendly foods that help with hypothyroidism and improve thyroid function.

 Examples: seaweed (kelp, nori, wakame), iodized salt